 Shoreline Length: 3 miles

 Average Depth: 15 feet

 Maximum Depth: 27 feet

 Trophic State: Oligotrophic

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Big Bass Lake WI article with your fellow Lake Lubbers!
+Share our Big Bass Lake article with your fellow Lake Lubbers!